Storage structures 2 – Columnstore

 • Rowgroup elimination (often mistakenly called segment elimination): for each condition in the Predicate property, SQL Server looks at the minimum and maximum value in the metadata of each compressed rowgroup.
 If this is such that none of the rows in the rowgroup can qualify, then the entire rowgroup is skipped.
 Rowgroup elimination only applies to compressed rowgroups, since the minimum and maximum value are not stored in the metadata for open and closed rowgroups.

 For the remaining rowgroups, all relevant segments plus the deleted bitmap are read in sync, and each combination of values from these is returned, unless the deleted bitmap marks the row as deleted, or unless the Predicate property causes the row to be rejected.
-When running in batch mode, the data is returned in batches rather than row by row.
+Of course, open and closed rowgroups are also scanned and returned.
+This uses the same process as for an Index Scan on a regular on-disk rowstore index.
+Finally, the data is returned in batches, rather than row by row, when the Columnstore Index Scan is running in batch mode.

 Please note that a Columnstore Index Scan does not properly report it’s logical reads in its Actual I/O Statistics property.
 The values here are always reported as zero.
 To see the amount of work done by a Columnstore Index Scan, you need to use SET STATISTICS IO ON.
 And in the output, make sure to not only look at logical read, but also at lob logical reads.